GHeinzelmann/BAT.py/README.md

 ## Equilibration

-The equilibration starts from the docked complex or the crystal structure, gradually releasing restraints applied on the ligand and then performing a final simulation with an unrestrained ligand.
+The equilibration step starts from the docked complex or the crystal structure, gradually releasing restraints applied on the ligand and then performing a final simulation with an unrestrained ligand.
 The necessary simulation parameters for the ligand are also generated in this stage, using the General Amber Force Field versions 1 and 2 (GAFF or GAFF2) [5], and the AM1-BCC charge model [6,7].
 To run this step, inside the program main folder type:

 python BAT.py -i input.in -s equil